w3f/polkadot-wiki/docs/learn/learn-polkadot-opengov-treasury.md

 1. The asset is listed on the [AssetHub system parachain](https://assethub-polkadot.subscan.io/).
 2. The asset is active and has sufficient liquidity to be utilized for payouts.
 3. The asset has a set conversion rate, as per OpenGov referenda on the Treasurer track (set via the asset rate pallet).
-This conversion rate defines a fixed-rate representation for converting from that asset to {{ polkadot: DOT :polkadot }}{{ kusama: KSM :kusama }}.
+This conversion rate defines a fixed-point representation for converting from that asset to {{ polkadot: DOT :polkadot }}{{ kusama: KSM :kusama }}.
 4. The asset must be approved and onboarded via OpenGov to become spendable via the treasury as a valid spend method.